Kreefthond/NoitaSaveManager/README.md

-A automatic Noita save manager.
+A Noita save manager.
 I'll add a better description if people are actually interested.

 It features multiple saves at the same time by copying your active save file to the applications path.
 You can set a custom name for your save as well.
 Restoring should also work fine.